Jamil/sabre_dev_studio/README.md

 sds.authenticate()
 ```

 After this, you should be ready to start issuing requests.
-Just call one of the supported methods, like instaflights(), or issue a request manually with a relative endpoint using request(method, endpoint, payload), where payload is either the data (in the case of PUT, POST, or PATCH, or the query params (in the case of GET).
+Just call one of the supported methods, like `instaflights()`, or issue a request manually with a relative endpoint using `request(method, endpoint, payload)`, where payload is either the data (in the case of `PUT`, `POST`, or `PATCH`, or the query params (in the case of `GET`).

 ```
 options = {